-- 1. Invite pupils to brainstorm the things that they remember about Ethiopia, one of Ireland's 8 Key Partner Countries. - 2.
+- 1. Invite pupils to brainstorm what they know about Ethiopia, one of Ireland's Key Partner Countries. - 2.
 Ask pupils to locate Ethiopia on a map of the world. - 3.
-Explain that to better understand the impact of the work of Irish Aid has in key partner countries it is useful to look at case studies of individual people and their families. - 4.
-Display Let's meet Letekidan: Teacher Resource Sheet (page 17) on the board. - 5.
-Ask for volunteers to read aloud the text on the board, and clarify words/phrases where required. - 6.
-Invite pupils to ask questions or comment on the image of Letekidan or what they have learned about her life. - 7.
-Tell pupils to imagine that Letekidan has sent them a photograph of something that is important to her, perhaps her grandchildren, her house, farm or crops.

-- 8. Distribute one copy of Letekidan's photo: Pupil Worksheet (page 18) to each pupil and invite them to draw what they imagine Letekidan's photo would look like in the space provided. - 9.
+Explain that to better understand the impact of the work of Irish Aid has in Key Partner Countries it is useful to look at case studies of individual people and their families. - 4.
+Display Let's meet Letekidan: Teacher Resource Sheet (page 16) on the board. - 5.
+Ask for volunteers to read the text on the board aloud, and clarify words/phrases where required. - 6.
+Invite pupils to ask questions or comment on the image of Letekidan and/or what they have learned about her life. - 7.
+Tell pupils to imagine that Letekidan has sent them a photograph of something that is important to her, perhaps her grandchildren, her house, farm or crops. - 8.
+Distribute one copy of Letekidan's photo: Pupil Worksheet (page 17) to each pupil and invite them to draw what they imagine Letekidan's photo would look like in the space provided. - 9.
 Display the completed worksheets on the classroom wall.

-Activity Four: Irish Aid jigsaw puzzle
+Activity Four: Irish Aid Poster